lem-project/lem-project.github.io/content/en/usage/common_lisp.md

 The **macroexpand** commands expand the macro too, but show the result in an overlay window.

-To call macrostep, put the cursor at the opening parentheses and call `M-x lisp-macrostep-expand` (`C-c Return`).
+To call macrostep, put the cursor at the opening parentheses and call `Alt-x lisp-macrostep-expand` (`C-c Return`).
 This will show you an information message saying that `q` will undo the macroexpand and come back to normal.
 Your macro is expanded a first time.

 Press `C-c Return` a second time (or call `lisp-macrostep-next`) to expand the macro once again.